boostorg/website-v2/docs/development_setup_notes.md

 wsl
 ```

 When running the Django website, everything should be done from a WSL session, not Powershell, DOS, or git-bash.
 Do not `git clone` the files in a DOS window, for example.
 However, once it's up and running, files may be edited elsewhere.
-The file path in explorer will be `\\wsl.localhost\Ubuntu\opt\github\cppalliance\temp-site`
+The file path in explorer will be `\\wsl.localhost\Ubuntu\opt\github\boostorg\website-v2`

 Continue to the [Ubuntu 22.04 instructions](#ubuntu-2204) below.
 Return here before executing `docker compose`.